Cognitive Training for Language Models: Towards General Capabilities via Cross-Entropy Games: Streamlined Xent Games

-As explained above, for the purpose of cognitive training, we rely on streamlined xent games (SXGs).
-This motivates the SXGL (Streamlined Xent Game Language) specification.
-SXGL is a minimalistic, assembly-like language, which only consists of two basic binary operators, $\ll$ and $\gg$, acting on three different types of objects: \begin{itemize} \item Models (main player, judges, data streams, NPCs).
-Each model has a prompt register and a score register, used to accumulate xent-based scores and to implement the ensure moves. \item Fixed-length token strings with insertion pointers, implementing the token-space operations described above (see Section \ref{subsec:token-string-space} above). \item Cross-entropy register objects, which encapsulate a judge, a prefix and target strings.
-They are used to compute xent values throughout the game and to reward players by updating their score registers. \end{itemize} For example, given a player model $\mathcal{M}$, a judge model $\mathcal{J}$, a cross-entropy register $\mathcal{X}$, and a string register $\mathcal{S}$: \begin{itemize} \item $\mathcal{\mathcal{X}}\ll\mathcal{J}$ sets $\mathcal{J}$ as the judge used by $\mathcal{X}$ in the following xent computations. \item $\mathcal{M}\ll\mathcal{X}$ computes the xent value defined by $\mathcal{X}$ (from its judge, prefix, and target strings) and adds it to the score register of $\mathcal{M}$, whereas $\mathcal{M\gg}\mathcal{X}$ subtracts it from $\mathcal{M}$'s score register. \item $\mathcal{S}\ll\mathcal{M}$ samples from $\mathcal{M}$ and writes the resulting token string into $\mathcal{S}$, whereas $\mathcal{M}\ll\mathcal{S}$ reads (part of) $\mathcal{S}$ and provides it as input to $\mathcal{M}.$ \end{itemize} Since the two binary operators can act on an ordered pair of objects (of three possible types), this results effectively in $3\times3\times2=18$ types of operations, from which all operations needed to run xent games and to train models are needed.
-A detailed description of SXGL is given in Appendix A.
+As explained above, for the purpose of cognitive training, we rely on streamlined Xent Games (S-XGs).
+This motivates the S-XGL (Streamlined Xent Game Language) specification.
+S-XGL is a minimalistic, assembly-like language, which only consists of two basic binary operators, $<<$ and $>>$, acting on two different types of objects: \begin{itemize} \item Models (main player, judges, data streams, NPCs).
+Each model has a context register and a score register, used to accumulate xent-based scores and to implement the ensure moves. \item Token strings with individual lengths and a global fixed maximal length, implementing the token-space operations described above (see Section \ref{subsec:token-string-space}). \end{itemize} For example, given a model $\mathcal{M}$ and a string register $\mathcal{S}$: \begin{itemize} \item $\mathcal{S}<<\mathcal{M}$ samples from $\mathcal{M}$ and appends the resulting tokens to $\mathcal{S}$ until the length of $\mathcal{S}$ has doubled or the maximal length is reached, \item $\mathcal{M}<<\mathcal{S}$ appends $\mathcal{S}$ to the context of $\mathcal{M}$, \item $\mathcal{S}>>\mathcal{M}$ adds $\mathrm{xent}_{\mathcal{M}}\left(\mathcal{S}\right)$ to the xent accumulator of $\mathcal{M}$, and$\mathcal{M}>>\mathcal{S}$ subtracts it from the xent accumulator, \item $\mathcal{M}_{\ell}<<\mathcal{M}_{r}$ rewards $\mathcal{M}_{\ell}$ with the value in the xent accumulator of $\mathcal{M}_{r}$, and clears that xent accumulator. \end{itemize} Since the two binary operators can act on an ordered pair of objects (of two possible types), this results in $2\times2\times2=8$ types of operations.
+Together with the empty line operation, which clears all strings, context registers and score registers, this makes $8+1$ operations, which constitute all of S-XGL instructions.
+All other types of lines are valid code (with no execution value), which can be loaded into token strings using S-XGL instructions.
+A detailed description of S-XGL is given in Appendix A, and an implementation can be found on the \href{https://www.github.com/xentlabs/s-xgl}{https://www.github.com/xentlabs/s-xgl} repository.